 Although we liked the added reach of the extended configuration, it felt flimsy in hand and occasionally came apart with vigorous stirring.
 A non-stick pan is no match for this competitor.
 One pass across the non-stick surface and it left a deeper gouge than any of the other models we tested.

 Alone, the chopsticks excelled at cooking and made a great addition to a camp kitchen.
 They also won't scratch your non-stick pans.
 If you have space, try bringing a pair on your next backpacking trip, but opt for one of our other contenders as your accompanying utensil.

 The smooth titanium surface of the spork made cleaning a simple task, but the wood chopsticks were a different matter.
 Food particles clung to the unfinished wood making them difficult to rinse clean.
 The teeny tiny holes at the tops of the chopsticks also accumulated food that we still haven't figured out how to remove without a needle.

 Can you put a price on humor?
-If not, this is a great buy at $12, but it's also tied for the most expensive model of all of the products we tested.
+If not, this is a great buy, but it's also one of the most expensive models of all of the products we tested.
 There are more other contenders that are a bit more practical and affordable.

 We love the witty humor of the GSI Outdoors Glacier Stainless Kung Foon, but it's cutlery capabilities didn't exactly live up to its name.
 While it scored slightly above average in every category, it was just too middle of the road to take home any awards.
 GSI needs to head back to the dojo if it wants to be promoted to a darker belt after the next competition.